-Condor Gold Plc is a UK based AIM listed exploration company focused on proving a large commercial reserve on its 100% owned La India Project in Nicaragua.
+Condor Gold Plc is a UK based AIM and TSX-listed exploration company focused on proving a large commercial reserve on its 100% owned La India Project in Nicaragua.

 At 14th November 2014 La India Project’s NI 43-101 compliant mineral resource stood at 18.1Mt at 4.0g/t for 2.32M oz gold and 2.66M oz silver at 6g/t, comprising an indicated mineral resource of 9.6Mt at 3.5g/t for 1.08M oz gold and an inferred mineral resource of 8.5Mt at 4.5g/t for 1.23M oz gold.
 This includes total open pit indicated and inferred mineral resources of 1.06M oz gold at 3.0g/t.
 A pre-feasibility study on open pit mining on the principal La India Vein has defined a probable open pit mineral reserve of 6.9Mt at 3.0g/t gold for 675k oz gold and 5g/t silver for 1.185M oz silver.